 I moved away from my beloved Schuylkill County for nearly two decades and had not thought about those family outings to Blazer’s for years.
 Going through my files and realizing it is now apple-picking and harvest time in Pennsylvania brought back those fond memories of days gone by.

-Nowadays, my ability to stand to babysit a simmering pot of apple butter is severely limited so I use the slow-cooker method to make my apple butter.
+Nowadays, my ability to babysit a simmering pot of apple butter is limited so this slow-cooker method is an alternative when making apple butter.
 Rheumatoid arthritis in my hands means I no longer peel and core apples with a paring knife in quantity for recipes like this — I use an apple peeler/corer which makes quick work of it all.

 I use a mix of apples, depending on what I can get good and fresh, just-picked, and local; Gala, Red Delicious, Jonagolds, Rome, Macintosh and definitely Honey Crisp when I can get them.
 Apple butter is one of those recipes where there are thousands of versions, each just a little different than the others.
 It is very well suited for adapting to your taste — sweeter, not so sweet, more spices, fewer spices… This recipe is presented to you as a starting point and the one I like and which makes the process of creating apple butter much easier for me.